Malware Analysis 1

 Main Track

-You will spend the first day participating in instructor directed lectures and labs covering the safe handling of malware and Windows Internals.
-The second day will include basic static and dynamic analysis and start on the basics of x86 assembly.
-The third day will finish x86 assembly, introduce yara, and go in-depth into various common malware techniques.
+You will spend the first day participating in instructor-directed lectures and labs covering the safe handling of malware and operating system internals.
+The second day will include basic static and dynamic analysis and the basics of x86 assembly.
+The third day will finish assembly, introduce YARA, and go in-depth into various common malware techniques.

 Setup